The Rush Limbaugh program, the Excellence in Broadcasting Network.

 And it was a great illustration of animal rights and the laws of nature.

-But that's that's that's the story.
+But that's the story.

-That Limbaugh made it up.
+Limbaugh made it up.

 No, it was in an insurance company publication.

-The otter had been paying attention rather than entertaining a bunch of human beings.
+It had been paying attention rather than entertaining a bunch of human beings.

 It might not still have had a chance.

-But uh the whale, obviously hungry.
+But the whale, obviously hungry.

 There hadn't been much in that body of water for a while because of the oil spill.

-He used the F-word, he called him a fag.
+He called him a fag.

-I think the writer is Jay Mariotti of the Chicago Sun Times, who appears on ESPN's around the horn show.
+I think the writer is Jay Mariotti of the Chicago Sun-Times, who appears on ESPN's Around the Horn Show.

 He sidestepped a question about the possibility of sensitivity training.